Narrative structure of The Lord of the Rings: Linear sequence of tableaux, and a quest

-The humanities scholar Brian Rosebury stated in 2003 that The Lord of the Rings is both a quest – a story with heroes and a goal, to destroy the Ring – and a journey, an expansive tour of Middle-earth through a series of tableaux that filled readers with delight; and the two supported each other.
+The humanities scholar Brian Rosebury stated in 2003 that The Lord of the Rings is both a quest – a story with heroes and a goal, to destroy the Ring – and a journey, an expansive tour of Middle-earth through a series of tableaux that filled readers with delight; and the two support each other.
 Rosebury commented that much of the work, especially Book 1, is largely descriptive rather than plot-based; it focuses mainly on Middle-earth itself, taking a journey through a series of tableaux – in the Shire, in the Old Forest, with Tom Bombadil, and so on.
 He stated that "The circumstantial expansiveness of Middle-earth itself is central to the work's aesthetic power".

 Alongside this slow descriptiveness is the quest to destroy the Ring, a unifying plotline.
 The Ring needs to be destroyed to save Middle-earth itself from destruction or domination by Sauron.
 Hence, Rosebury argued, the book does have a single focus: Middle-earth itself.
 The work builds up Middle-earth as a place that readers come to love, shows that it is under dire threat, and – with the destruction of the Ring – provides the "eucatastrophe" for a happy ending.
-That defines the work as "comedic" rather than "tragic", in classical terms; but it also embodies the inevitability of loss, like the elves, hobbits, and the rest decline and fade.
+That defines the work as "comedic" rather than "tragic", in classical terms; but it also embodies the inevitability of loss, as the elves, hobbits, and the rest decline and fade.
 Even the least novelistic parts of the work, the chronicles, narratives, and essays of the appendices, help to build a consistent image of Middle-earth.
 The work is thus, Rosebury asserted, very tightly constructed, the expansiveness and plot fitting together exactly.